agustus9/Cloud-Security-Portfolio/README.md

 ---

-### 🔒 Lab 3: Create, configure, and manage groups in the Microsoft 365 admin center
+### 🔒 Lab 3: Configure and manage administrative units
 - **Objective:** Restrict access using Conditional Access.
 - **Steps:**
   1. Create a new Conditional Access policy.